Dividend Reinvestment Calculator

 What the calculator shows

 The tool projects portfolio value over time with dividends reinvested at the stated yield and price growth rate.
 It doesn't automatically model tax treatment, dividend cuts, changing yields over time, or the difference between dividend growth and initial yield.
 For rough sizing of reinvestment value, the figure is useful.
-For realistic forward projections, use conservative yield (2.5-3.5% for broad-market funds) and realistic price growth (3-5% real) rather than recent peak figures.
+For realistic forward projections, conservative yield (2.5-3.5% for broad-market funds) and realistic price growth (3-5% real) tend to give more grounded results than recent peak figures.

 Inputs